This walk from the pretty village of Beddgelert in Eryri / Snowdonia explores an ancient landscape of wizards, dragons, warriors and kings.

 This route was voted 31st in a 2017 ITV poll to find Britain’s Favourite Walk.

-TOG VERDICT: One of the best short walks in Snowdonia – packed with stunning landscapes and overloaded with legendary local tales.
+TOG VERDICT: One of the best short walks in Eryri / Snowdonia – packed with stunning landscapes and overloaded with legendary local tales.

 Nearest Train (or tube) Station(s):